LeonPatmore/nats-reactor-consumer/README.md

 ### Metrics

 - `nats_processor_result`: A counter for the result of a processed message.
 Has tag `result` that can be `failed` or `success`.
+- `nats_acked`: A counter for number of messages acked.

 ## Functional Tests